 Staph. chromogenes was the most frequent species (59% of IMI quarter observations), followed by Staph. aureus (17%), Staph. haemolyticus (6%), and Staph. simulans (5%).
-A large amount of variability was observed in the SCS for healthy quarters and those infected with a number of different Staph. species, especially S. chromogenes and S. aureus (observed quarter SCS data presented in Figure 2).
+A large amount of variability was observed in the SCS for healthy quarters and those infected with a number of different Staph. species, especially S. chromogenes, S. haemolyticus, S. simulans, and S. aureus (observed quarter SCS data presented in Figure 2).
 The observed SCS for S. chromogenes IMI ranged from -2.6 to 8.9 (median: 3.3; equivalent to 2,000 cells/mL to 6.1 million cells/mL), with 29.7% of observations having a SCS ≥ 4.0.
 The observed SCS for S. aureus IMI ranged from 0.6 to 10.5 (median: 5.9; equivalent to 8,000 cells/mL to 18 million cells/mL), with 87.5% of observations of having an SCS ≥ 4.0.
+Add haemolyticus and simulans data summary here?

 The final model comparing SCS of quarters infected with SaM to healthy quarters and adjusted for DIM is presented in Table 1.
 Somatic cell score was significantly higher in quarters infected with S. agnetis, S. aureus, S. chromogenes, S. devriesei, S. haemolyticus, S, hyicus, S. simulans, S. warneri, and S. xylosus compared to uninfected quarters (Table 1).
 The interaction between IMI status and DIM was not significant (P = 0.42).
 The effect of parity on SCS was visualized using the raw data, and appeared to have a positive linear relationship with SCS.
 When SCS was plotted as function of IMI status by parity using the raw data, most bacterial species (with the exception of S. hyicus, n = 6 observations) had a relatively constant effect on SCS regardless of parity.
 A model with an interaction term between IMI status and parity found that the interaction between IMI status and parity was not significant (P = 0.86), but parity and bacterial species separately were both significant predictors of SCS (P < 0.001).
 A model was attempted with a three-way interaction term between DIM (3-degree polynomial term), IMI status, and parity, but would not converge due to complete data separation.
 An additive model with DIM (3-degree polynomial term), IMI status, and parity found all three variables to be statistically significant (P < 0.001) predictors of SCS.
 When compared to the model with only DIM and IMI status, the model including parity changed the coefficients for each Staph. sp. group by ≤ 5%, and standard errors by ≤ 1%.
 As the effect of parity was the same across all groups of IMI status, and the impact of its inclusion was minimal on the coefficients of the variable of interest, only results from the model including DIM (3-degree polynomial term) and IMI status on quarter SCS are presented in the interest of simplicity.

 Least square means estimates of quarter SCS across DIM for the ten different SaM modeled as compared to healthy quarters are presented in Figure 3.
-Estimates for each species are presented for the observed range of DIM available from included quartermilk samples.
+Estimates for each species are presented for the observed range of DIM available from included quarter-milk samples.
 Infection by most SaM species led to elevation of quarter-milk SCS notably above the SCS of healthy quarters (Figure 3).

 Predicted raw SCC for quarters infected with different Staph. species at 91 days in milk are presented in Table 2.
 The highest cell count was for quarters infected with S. warneri, followed by S. aureus, S. agnetis, and S. hyicus (Table 2).
 Intramammary infection with the most frequent species, S. chromogenes, resulted in a quarter somatic cell count of 80,376 cells/mL for a quarter of a cow at 91 DIM (Table 2).